Otavie/Car-Ordering-Service/backend/README.md

 # Car Ordering Service Backend

 This is the backend portion of the Car Ordering Service project.
 It provides the necessary server-side functionality to handle order requests, driver interactions, and maintain order/event history.
+In this implementation, we're using TypeScript for type safety, Node.js for server-side logic, and Express for handling HTTP requests.
+We also use UUID package for generating unique identifiers.
+The backend provides endpoints for creating senders and drivers, making order requests, accepting/rejecting orders, and retrieving order/event history.
+Additionally, it includes logic to handle order expiration, driver availability, and notification to senders.

 ## Getting Started